Zachwm/CarMaintenanceApp/readme.md

 **Project Description**: A web app that stores the information on the latest maintenance you had done on your vehicle and when services are needed again

-**Project Goals**: To learn django and how to have an app work with a database
+**Project Goals**: To learn django and how to have an web-app work with a database

 **Demo Video**: [YouTube](https://youtu.be/uZqAlE_Y4SE)